maqur/PillBot/src/speech/src/README.md

 For rasa nlu there are two counter-intuitive things to do and a couple of extra things to add:

-- First pip install rasa: `$: pip3 install rasa_nlu`
+- First pip install rasa: `$ sudo pip install rasa_nlu`
 - Then clone RASA NLU into the speech folder directory so you should have `YOUR_PATH/speech/rasa_nlu` (cloning can be done on the website: https://github.com/RasaHQ/rasa_nlu) (this is due to the way the code calls the training model)
-- These are the extraneous dependencies to install also detailed in the RASA documentation: `$: sudo pip3 install -U spacy` and then `$: python3 -m spacy download -en` followed by the final dependency `$: pip3 install -U scikit-learn scipy sklearn-crfsuite`
+- These are the extraneous dependencies to install also detailed in the RASA documentation: `$ sudo pip install -U spacy` and then `$: python -m spacy download en` followed by the final dependency `$ sudo pip install -U scikit-learn scipy sklearn-crfsuite`

 That should cover your dependencies.
 If there are any other dependencies post an issue.

 ### Usage

-Once you have all the dependencies installed navigate to the folder that contains speech.
-On terminal it should be `cd YOUR_FILE_PATH/speech/` where YOUR_FILE_PATH is the directory you downloaded the speech folder to.
+First you must launch a roscore which can be done in terminal by:

+`$ roscore `

-Once you have this working, type the following in terminal:
+Then type the following in a new terminal window:

-`$:python3 jarvis.py`
+`$ rosrun speech jarvis.py`

+As of 1/12/17 the rostopic that the speech node publishes to is called /what_user_said and the log of the terminal gives you a string view on what the user said to PillBot.
+It can be displayed in a new terminal after the above commands have been executed as `$ rostopic echo what_user_said`

 It should come up with a prompt that says "Hello PillBot user?" followed by "Please wait!
 Calibrating microphone." then a 2 second pause to adjust the microphone to ambient noise followed by "Calibration complete, ask me what you want"